Skip to content

 Is Zagreb good for tourists?

 Zagreb is great for tourists.
-The city isn’t only friendly and safe, but is also ideal to escape the hustling of metropolis.
+The city is friendly and safe and ideal for escaping the hustling of a metropolis.

 How many days do you need to explore Zagreb?

-Ideally, we think four or five days are enough to experience everything Zagreb has to offer.
-If you take a day trip to any close by cities, we recommend adding another day to your trip.
+Ideally, four or five days is enough time to experience everything Zagreb has to offer.
+If you take a day trip to any nearby cities, we recommend adding another day to your trip.

 When is the best time to visit Zagreb?